DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 }
 ```

-<p> </p>
-<p>To add the data source to the ASPxDashboard control use the solution described in the <a href="https://documentation.devexpress.com/Dashboard/CustomDocument116300.aspx">Register Default Data Sources</a> help topic:</p>
+To add the data source to the ASPxDashboard control use the solution described in the [Register Default Data Sources](https://docs.devexpress.com/Dashboard/116300) help topic:

 ```cs